 If your application is approved, you will receive monthly Social Security disability income payments in an amount based on your personal earnings record.
-Paper Social Security benefits statements that used to be mailed out every year fell victim to budget cuts in 2011, and Social Security stopped mailing them out saving the Agency $70 million annually.
-In September 2014, the Agency resumed mailings at 5-year intervals to workers who hadn’t signed up for statements online.
+Social Security benefits statements are sent by post at 5-year intervals to workers who haven’t signed up for statements online.
 (You can view your benefits statements online at www.1.usa.gov/1d3xvuZ).
-You also will receive Medicare benefits after 24 months from the month you were first eligible to receive your monthly disability benefit.
+Approved SSDI applicants also receive Medicare benefits after 24 months, beginning the month of first eligibility for a monthly disability benefit.

 How Does Social Security Define Disability?

-You must show that you have a physical or mental condition, or a combination of the two, which prevents you from performing what is referred to substantial gainful activity (“SGA”), that is, work for pay, and that must be expected to last at least 12 months or to result in death.
-The determination of whether you are disabled leaves a lot of room for argument.
-The fact that your doctor may have advised you not to work, or that you feel too ill to work, does not necessarily mean that the Agency will agree that you are disabled.
-Social Security initially evaluates disability based on a catalogue or list of physical and mental conditions contained in its regulations.
-These are available on the Agency’s website at www.ssa.gov (search for “Listing of Impairments”).
-Even if you can’t show that your condition is exactly as described in the “listing,” there are still ways to prove that you are disabled.
-The good news is that if you are denied benefits because Social Security says you are not disabled, you have a good chance of winning on appeal.
+Disability is defined by documentation of a physical and/or mental condition which prevents you from performing “substantial gainful activity” (SGA).
+SGA basically means work performed in exchange for payment.
+A disability is defined as a mental and/or physical condition expected to last at least 12 months or to result in death.
+Whether one is eligible for disability is a matter subject to some interpretation.
+Although your doctor may have advised you not to work, or you may feel too ill to work, the Agency will not necessarily agree that you are disabled.
+Social Security initially evaluates disability based on a catalog of physical and mental conditions called a “Listing of Impairments.”
+These are available on the Social Security Administration website, www.ssa.gov (search for “Listing of Impairments”).
+Even if you can’t show that your condition is exactly as described in the listing, it is still possible to prove that you are disabled.
+Furthermore, even if you are denied benefits because Social Security says you are not disabled, you have a good chance of winning on appeal.
 An attorney can be very helpful at a hearing.

 How Long Does A Social Security Disability Claim Take?

-Any Social Security disability claim can take quite a long time from start to finish, and processing time can vary tremendously from one case to the next.
-For individuals who are pursuing disability at the initial claim level, the time spent waiting for an initial answer can easily exceed three to four months.
+Any Social Security disability claim can take quite a long time from start to finish, and processing time can vary widely from one case to the next.
+For individuals pursuing disability at the initial claim level, the time spent waiting for an initial answer can exceed three to four months.
 Waits of over a year for an initial decision on a disability claim are a bit unusual, but cases have been known to take that long.
-In most cases, however, an initial claim will probably be decided in 90 to 120 days.
+In most cases, an initial claim will probably be decided in under 120 days.
 Unfortunately, most claims are denied after the initial application, and the disability claimant must appeal.
 The entire appeal process can stretch out to more than two years and perhaps as long as three years for a hearing.

 How Much Is The Social Security Disability Attorney's Fee?

-For Social Security disability lawyers, the fee is limited to 25% of the past-due benefits you are awarded, up to a maximum of $6,000.
-Note that the attorney will be paid only out of your past-due benefits, or “back pay.”
+Social Security disability lawyers’ fees are limited to 25% of past-due benefits, up to a maximum of $6,000.
+An attorney will be paid only out of your past-due benefits, or “back pay.”
 If no back benefits are awarded, the attorney will not receive a fee.
 This is called a contingency fee agreement.
-The agreement is signed by you and your attorney and is filed with Social Security to ensure that it satisfies the Agency’s guidelines.
-Some attorneys will ask you to pay a nominal amount for costs at the beginning of your case.
-We generally do not ask for costs up front; only when we must actually pay for your medical records or your doctor’s opinions.
+You and your attorney sign the agreement and file it with Social Security to ensure that it satisfies the Agency’s guidelines.
+Some attorneys ask you to pay a nominal amount for costs at the beginning of your case.
+We generally do not ask for costs upfront, and do so only when we must pay for your medical records or your doctor’s opinions.

 When Do You Have To Pay The Attorney's Fee?

 Usually, you don’t.
-Social Security takes the attorney’s fee (up to $6,000) from your first disability check (your award of back pay), before the Agency sends the award of back pay to you.
+Social Security deducts the attorney’s fee (up to $6,000) from your first disability check (your award of back pay), before the Agency sends the award of back pay to you.

-How Many Levels of the Administrative Review Can You Expect in A Social Security Disability Claim?
+The Five Possible Levels of Administrative Review in a Social Security Disability Claim

-Level 1: Following the initial application, the agency will make an initial determination of whether you are disabled under its guidelines.
-If that decision is unfavorable to you
+In Level 1--following the initial application--the agency will make an initial determination of whether you are disabled under its guidelines.
+If that decision is unfavorable to you, the process proceeds to…

-Level 4: You then have the right to request review with the Appeals Council in Falls Church, Virginia.
-If Appeals Council denies your claim, that ends the administrative process.
-But;
+You have the right to progress to Level 4, requesting review with the Appeals Council in Falls Church, Virginia.
+If the Appeals Council denies your claim, that ends the administrative process.
+But…